Empirical View

 - Geographical coverage: Global – by country and world region.

 - Time span: Since 1980

-- Available at: World Bank’s PovcalNet – an interactive tool — that is visualising data on absolute poverty and makes the data available for download.
-It is available here.
+- Available at: World Bank’s PovcalNet – an interactive tool which visualizes absolute poverty and makes the data available for download.

-- Many World Bank articles about declining poverty are collected here.
+- There is a collection of World Bank articles about declining poverty.

-- The World Bank data on extreme poverty (% of people below 1.25$ a day) is also available through Gapminder where the relationship with other measures of wellbeing can be visualised.
-It is here.
+- The World Bank data on extreme poverty (% of people below 1.25$ a day) is also available on Gapminder where the relationship with other measures of wellbeing can be visualised.

-Data on the sub-national level (with huge coverage!) is available from the World Bank here.
+Data on the sub-national level (with huge coverage!) is available from the World Bank.
 These are data on the poverty headcount – at national poverty line, urban poverty line, and the rural poverty line.